nabeelvalley/docs/src/content/docs/javascript/debug-typescript-vscode.md

 ---
 published: true
 title: Debug Typescript with VSCode
-subtitle: Typescript Debugging using Visual Studio Code and ts-node
+description: Typescript Debugging using Visual Studio Code and ts-node
 ---

 It's possible to debuge any TS file without compiling using `ts-node` from VSCode